ccl-lang/ccl/README.md

 # ccl-gen

 The Common Code Language generator implementation.

 ccl is a code generation tool for converting a .ccl source file to certain programming languages.
 It is mostly used for defining models across servers and clients.

 ## Grammar Example

-A basic example of the ccl grammar is as follows:
+A basic example of the ccl grammar is as follow:

 ```ccl
 // NOTE: Support for attributes is not added as of yet